Written by Joanna Bullard, Professor of Physical Geography, Loughborough University

 Drylands cover 40-50% of Earth’s terrestrial surface and are home to around a third of the world’s population.
 It is important to be aware that most geomorphological processes operate to some degree in dryland environments but what separates dryland from humid landscapes are the direct and indirect effects of limited water availability.

-Download the full A Level Subject Content Overview document below.
+Download the full A Level Subject Content Overview document from the downloads box.

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.